aerisweather/winston-loggly-transport/README.md

 On the other hand, this library is missing some behavior provided by `winston-loggly`:

-* `@aerisweather/winston-loggly` does not yet support non-bulk requests
+* `winston-loggly-transport` does not yet support non-bulk requests
-* `@aerisweather/winston-loggly` does not yet support tags on individual logs (because in bulk requests, only one set of tags may be specified for all logs)
+* `winston-loggly-transport` does not yet support tags on individual logs (because in bulk requests, only one set of tags may be specified for all logs)
-* `@aerisweather/winston-loggly` does not yet support HTTP authorization
+* `winston-loggly-transport` does not yet support HTTP authorization
-* `@aerisweather/winston-loggly` does not yet accept unique input names
+* `winston-loggly-transport` does not yet accept unique input names
-* `@aerisweather/winston-loggly` does not yet support the `winston` streaming api.
+* `winston-loggly-transport` does not yet support the `winston` streaming api.
-* `@aerisweather/winston-loggly` does not yet support the `winston` query api.
+* `winston-loggly-transport` does not yet support the `winston` query api.